was111607/leb-full/docs/_build/html/_sources/user_guide/jobs.rst.txt

 * Processing - The job is currently being processed.
 * Completed - The job has been processed.
 * Failed - Processing of the job has failed.

+  * **Note:** We intend for the job to be able to be re-generated, although this is currently non-functional in the beta version.

 * Uploaded - The job results have been submitted to Central EnteroBase.
 * Upload Failed - An attempt to submit the job results to Central EnteroBase has failed, the job can be re-uploaded by the user.